Carbon-Labs/whitepapers/avatar.md

 > Get paid for your data.
 No more middle men selling your data without your knowledge.

 ## Adoption and Collaboration <a name="adoption"></a>
+The key to this technology will be the widespread adoption of the AVATAR ecosystem.
+We will work with a number of providers, developers and integrators to ensure adoption is as easy as possible.

 ## Roadmap <a name="roadmap"></a>